toppsdown/rampup-ruby/weekly_instructions/week_1.md

   - If the number is odd print "This number is odd"
   - If the number is 0, print "This is zero"

-HINT: use the modulo operator `%` to determine if odd or even
+HINT: use the modulo operator `%` to determine if odd or even.  use `to_i` method to convert string to integer

 ### 4. While loop